 - a.
 An explanation of the charge(s), - b.
-Freedom from harassment by the complainant (or supporters), - c.
+Freedom from harassment by the reporting party (or supporters), - c.
 An explanation of the College conduct system, - d.
-The presence of one advisor from the College community, or the presence of one noncampus advisor who can observe and support the respondent but cannot speak for the complainant and may not question the board, witnesses or other participants, - e.
-Testify on his/her own behalf, - f.
+The presence of one advisor from the College community, or the presence of one non-campus advisor who can observe and support the responding party but cannot speak for the responding party and may not question the board, witnesses or other participants, - e.
+Testify on their own behalf, - f.
 Present witnesses who can speak about the charges, character witnesses excluded, - g.
 Attend the entire conduct hearing except for the deliberation phase, - h.
 Freedom from having irrelevant sexual history discussed during the conduct hearing, - i.
 Information about the outcome of the conduct hearing, and - j.
 Opportunity to Appeal the outcome of the hearing.